linkml/linkml/docs/howtos/ontologies-as-values.md

 "role", which complicates things if you want to have straightforward connections between concepts like "Person" and "Address"

-This gets even more nuanced with biomedical concepts.
-There there multiple interlinked ontological debates about modeling concepts like Gene and Allele, and whether these are classes or instances.
+This gets even more nuanced with biomedical concepts, where we have to deal with multiple interlinked ontological debates about modeling concepts like Gene and Allele, and whether these are classes or instances.
 Most bio-ontologies eliminate the concept of "levels" in hierarchies, so